Christina Cutlip ’83

 John H. Kispert ’85

-John H. Kispert, a 1985 Grinnell graduate, is Managing Partner of Black Diamond Ventures.
-John also serves as Lead Independent Director for several technology companies, both public and private.
-Most recently, John was President and CEO of Spansion, a developer and manufacturer of embedded semiconductors.
-Prior to joining Spansion, he was President of KLA Tencor, a leader in the semiconductor equipment industry.
+John H. Kispert, a 1985 Grinnell graduate, is Managing Partner of Kispert Associates.
+John also serves as lead independent director for several technology companies, both public and private.
+Most recently, John was president and CEO of Spansion, a developer and manufacturer of embedded semiconductors.
+Prior to joining Spansion, he was president of KLA Tencor, a leader in the semiconductor equipment industry.
 He consults, speaks, and instructs on how to operationalize innovation with an international perspective.
-He currently lives in Atherton, California and holds an M.B.A. from UCLA’s Anderson School of Management.
+He currently lives in Atherton, California, and holds an M.B.A. from UCLA’s Anderson School of Management.

 Dr. Kimberly Kuncl ’87

 Kuncl is a board-certified obstetrician and gynecologist with the WellStar Medical Group Cobb Gynecologists in suburban Atlanta.
 She was in private practice prior to joining WellStar.
 In addition to her clinical duties as a physician, she currently serves as chairperson for the Performance Improvement Committee for Women's Health for Cobb Hospital.
 Kuncl has helped educate and train various health care professionals over her years in practice including medical students, nurse practitioner students, midwifery students, and family practice residents from Emory University Family Practice Program.
 She has served as a risk management case presenter for The Doctors Company’s Georgia Physician Advisory Board.